 That park itself owes its existence to the deprivations of war, having been built as part of the clear up following the withdrawal of Napoleon’s troops in 1809 (silver linings, etc.).

-The front relief on the installation depicts two scenes from Mozart’s opera, Don Giovanni.
-The rear shows him as a young child performing with his father and sister, based on a watercolour by Louis de Carmontelle.
+The front relief on the installation depicts two scenes from the opera, Don Giovanni.
+The rear shows Mozart as a young child performing with his father and sister, based on a watercolour by Louis de Carmontelle.

 You can see the key part of the original de Carmontelle painting above, taken from a 1764 copy by Jean-Baptiste Joseph Delafosse.

-At the right time of year, a perfect bed of flowers spells out a treble clef on the ground in front of the statue:
+At the right time of year, a perfect bed of flowers spells out a treble clef on the ground in front of the statue.
+So let us offer a nod of appreciation to the gardeners of the federal Bundesgärten, who manage the park.

 (One of your “must-take” photos of any Vienna trip)